 Light sport aircraft combine modern construction methods with weight reduction.
 This means that despite smaller engines, they maintain a great cruising speed and have a very nimble touch.

 N566FD, the first light sport that NFA acquired, has a weight of approximately 790 pounds.
 That's less than half of the weight of the 2012 Smart Fortwo.
 She also is equipped with a Ballistic Recovery System from BRS Aerospace, which is an AIRPLANE parachute.
-BRS Aerospace has a proven history of saving lives, which shows it is not just security theatre!
+BRS Aerospace has a proven history of saving lives.

 As for flying, for an airplane with a 100 horsepower engine, she's got a lot of spunk!
 Fully loaded on HOT days, which is when airplanes perform their worst, we still clock her climbing at 700-800 feet per minute.
 On a cold day with very little loading, we've seen her climb over 2,000 feet a minute without breaking a sweat, which is an outstanding climb rate that isn't easily matched by heavier airplanes unless they are high powered or multi-engine aircraft!